 The Story So Far

-Since the referendum there has been a concerning lack of balance and fact-checking.
-48% of the country has been ignored with the government using the result as a blank cheque to implement the harshest Brexit imaginable.
-While politicians may not be willing to advocate that remaining in the EU is still the best possible option for the UK, both economically and socially, our group is passionately anti-Brexit in all its forms.
-We are part of a nationwide fight back against Brexit.
-To find about our detailed ethos, aims and methods, you can read our constitution.
+Since the referendum, there has been a concerning lack of balance and acknowledgement of facts and reality.
+The government has ignored 48% of the country, using the result to implement one of the hardest 'Brexits' imaginable.
+While politicians may not be willing to admit that remaining in the EU is still the best possible option for the UK, economically, politically and socially, our group opposes 'Brexit' in any form.
+We are part of a nationwide campaign to stay in the EU and are affiliated to national pro-EU groups.
+To find about our ethos, aims and methods, you can read our constitution below.

 October and November 2016

-Frenzied street campaigning ensues in these two months, individual members calling us out for the campaigns being run by various groups.
-Jack Petchey report released: 3,000 Essex and London 12-18 year olds surveyed saying 75 % support remain and 40% say they will leave the country if Brexit Britain doesn't sort out the racism.
-Enfield for Europe suggest Britain for Europe roll out this survey nationwide but they decline.
+Frenzied street campaigning ensues, individual members calling us out for the campaigns being run by various groups.
+Jack Petchey report released: 3,000 Essex and London 12-18 year olds surveyed saying 75 % support remain and 40% say they will leave the country if Brexit Britain doesn't sort out racism caused by the referendum result.
+Enfield for Europe suggests Britain for Europe rolls out this survey nationwide but they decline.